 - In Kizuna Encounter: Super Tag Battle, both characters have separate HP meters, and the round ends when one is depleted, no matter how much HP the partner has left.

-- Dead or Alive, starting from the second game, has a tag mode.
+- Dead or Alive, starting from the second game, has a Tag Mode.

 - Some entries in The King of Fighters series have modes where characters can be swapped in and out of battle.
+2003 and XI implement a Multi-Shift system in the vein of the Marvel vs. Capcom games as the default form of battle.

 - In the Warriors Orochi series, you form a team of three fighters, and while each of them has their own life meter, the game is over if any one of them is defeated by the enemy.